denniemok/pango-lineage-to-who-label/README.md

 ### Tradeoff in Practice

-Strict Lookup offers efficient retrieval but may omit sublineages not included in the predefined definitions.
+Strict Lookup offers efficient retrieval but may omit sublineages or ancestors not included in the predefined definitions.

 ## How to use?